realAhmedAnwer/sello/README.md

 ### Shopping Experience

-Product Discovery: Browse products from the shop page with clean product cards and detailed product pages.
+Product Discovery: Browse products from the shop page with interactive product cards and quick actions.

+Dedicated Product Page: Open any product in a full product details page with gallery thumbnails, pricing, ratings, stock information, and direct cart or wishlist actions.

 Category and Brand Browsing: Explore the catalog through dedicated categories and brands views.